digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 Similarly, an :ref:`Exercise command <com.daml.ledger.api.v1.ExerciseCommand>` on a non-consuming choice or an :ref:`Exercise-By-Key command <com.daml.ledger.api.v1.ExercisebyKeyCommand>` may be executed multiple times if submitted multiple times.
 With command deduplication, applications can ensure such intended ledger changes are executed only once within the deduplication period, even if the application resubmits, say because it considers the earlier submissions to be lost or forgot during a crash that it had already submitted the command.

-As a typical example, the application wants to create exactly one contract instance of template ``T`` via the corresponding :ref:`Create command <com.daml.ledger.api.v1.CreateCommand>`.
-We assume that the ledger is correctly set up so that the Create command should be accepted, i.e., Daml packages are uploaded and vetted, the parties are allocated, and the application has a valid access token for the submission.

 Known processing time bounds
 ============================

 For this strategy, you must estimate a bound ``B`` on the processing time and forward clock drifts in the Daml ledger with respect to the application’s clock.
-If processing measured across all retries takes longer than the bound ``B``, the ledger change may take effect several times.
+If processing measured across all retries takes longer than your estimate ``B``, the ledger change may take effect several times.
-Under this assumption, the following strategy works for applications that use the :ref:`Command Service <command-service>` or the :ref:`Command Submission <command-submission-service>` and :ref:`Command Completion Service <command-completion-service>`.
+Under this caveat, the following strategy works for applications that use the :ref:`Command Service <command-service>` or the :ref:`Command Submission <command-submission-service>` and :ref:`Command Completion Service <command-completion-service>`.

 .. _dedup-bounded-step-command-id:

 #.
 Choose a command ID for the ledger change, in a way that makes sure the same ledger change is always assigned the same command ID.
-   Either determine the command ID deterministically (e.g., if your contract payload contains a globally unique identifier, you can use that as your command ID), or choose command IDs randomly and remember them across application crashes.
+   Either determine the command ID deterministically (e.g., if your contract payload contains a globally unique identifier, you can use that as your command ID), or choose the command ID randomly and persist it with the ledger change so that the application can use the same command ID in resubmissions after a crash and restart.

    .. note::
       Make sure that you assign the same command ID to all command (re-)submissions of the same ledger change.